 3. Think Prom but Shop Smart

 Prom night equals big business for many businesses and especially for companies that specialize in fancy dresses.
 However, you do not have to buy a prom dress specifically from a section labeled as such, whether you are shopping online or at your local department store.
 Consider checking out different locales, such as bridal shops, as bridesmaids’ dresses are often suitable for the prom.
-For instance you can find Brazil dress ideas to give you more ideas.
+You may also get some great dress ideas online, like these Brazil dress ideas.

 4. Look for Deals Online